UWNETLAB/metaknowledge/_posts/docs/2016-01-06-metaknowledge.md

  A metaknowledge `RecordCollection` containing the `Records` citing those in _source_

+_weighted_ : `optional [bool]`

+ Default `True`, if `True` each edge will have an attribute `'weight'` giving the number of times the source has referenced the target.

-_sourceType_ : `str`
+_sourceType_ : `optional [str]`

- default `'raw'`, if `'raw'` the returned graph will contain `Records` as source nodes.
-If it is a WOS tag then the nodes will be of that type.
+ Default `'raw'`, if `'raw'` the returned graph will contain `Records` as source nodes.

+ If Records are not wanted then it can be set to a WOS tag, such as `'SO'` (for journals ), to make the nodes into the type of object returned by that tag from Records.

-_targetType_ : `str`
+_targetType_ : `optional [str]`

- default `'raw'`, if `'raw'` the returned graph will contain `Records` as target nodes.
-If it is a WOS tag of the long name of one then the nodes will be of that type.
+ Default `'raw'`, if `'raw'` the returned graph will contain `Records` as target nodes.

+ If Records are not wanted then it can be set to a WOS tag, such as `'SO'` (for journals ), to make the nodes into the type of object returned by that tag from Records.

+_labelEdgesBy_ : `optional [str]`

+ Default `None`, if a WOS tag (or long name of WOS tag) then the edges of the output graph will have a attribute `'key'` that is the value of the referenced tag, of source `Record`, i.e. if `'PY'` is given then each edge will have a `'key'` value equal to the publication year of the source.

+ This option will cause the output graph to be an `MultiDiGraph` and is likely to result in parallel edges.
+If a `Record` has multiple values for at tag (e.g. `'AF'`) the each tag will create its own edge.

 ###### Returns

-`networkx Directed Graph`
+`networkx Directed Graph or networkx multi Directed Graph`

- A directed graph of the diffusion network
+ A directed graph of the diffusion network, _labelEdgesBy_ is used the graph will allow parallel edges.

 <hr style="padding: 0;border: none;border-width: 3px;height: 20px;color: #333;text-align: center;border-top-style: solid;border-bottom-style: solid;">